alexwlchan/alexwlchan.net/src/_drafts/announcing-til.md

   picture
   filename="new_content_model.png"
   width="500"
+  alt="Hand-drawn diagram with several more boxes: two labelled 'articles' and 'TILs' which are bracketed together as 'posts', plus a box called 'homepage' that points to 'articles', and another called 'contacts' pointed to by 'posts'."
 %}

 As well as splitting the two types conceptually, I also wanted to split the way you get to them.